 So, if you're struggling and want to know how to get rid of fake followers on a mass scale, consider checking them out.*

 So, if you're signed up to a platform like Fohr (and want to keep a strong follower health score), Spam Guard will become your best friend.
 It allows you to efficiently remove “lurker” accounts from following you Instagram, something which could help improve your rate of engagement.

 Overall, Spam Guard is a very useful app for any blogger or influencer that wants to “clean out” their Instagram following, and we highly recommend it.

 How To Get Rid Of Fake Followers on Twitter

 When it comes to removing fake, ghost, or ‘bot followers from Twitter, the process isn’t straightforward.

 Unlike Spam Guard, there are no third party app that act as a one-stop-shop for deleting spam followers.
 If you’re serious about cleaning out your Twitter account, you’ll need to use two or three together in order to achieve the best results.

 First, you need to take a hard look at your followers and figure out who is fake.
 We recommend using a combination of Fakers from Status People, Twitter Audit, and Bot or Not to analyze your following.
 All three tools are free to access and give some solid insight into your audience.
 Once you’ve determined which accounts are fake, block these “followers” from your account.
 Doing this will force the fake accounts to unfollow your Twitter account.
 It may take some time, as you will need to individually block each fake follower.
-The good news is Twitter does not cap the amount of users you can block in a day.
+The good news is Twitter does not cap the number of users you can block in a day.

 So, what if you’ve purchased thousands of fake Twitter followers, and don’t have the time to individually delete and block them all?

 You really have limited options.
 The best thing to do, if you want to be honest going forward, is to delete your Twitter account and start over from scratch.